blog

 Why Live Model Training Builds Clinical Confidence

-Confidence is one of the most important factors for practitioners entering aesthetic medicine.
+Confidence is a key factor for practitioners entering aesthetic medicine.

-New injectors often feel uncertain about needle placement, injection depth, and dosing decisions when performing their first treatments.
-These concerns are completely normal and can only be addressed through supervised clinical practice.
+New injectors often feel uncertain about needle placement and dosing.
+These concerns are normal.
+They can only be addressed through supervised clinical practice.

 Live model training allows students to